 While most all-foam beds are pretty good at supplying relief to side and back sleepers, the Leesa is also able to satisfy stomach sleepers because of its top layer of Avena foam.
 This material is soft yet responds quickly to pressure, lifting the sleeper up and positioning them on top of the bed.
 This provides relief to the chest and hips, crucial problem areas for those who doze primarily on their stomachs.

-Get all the specs in my full review of the Leesa.
+Get all of the specs in my full review of the Leesa.

 On the pressure relief front, the use of memory foam and the brand’s proprietary Bounce Foam creates a stellar balance of sinkage and support.
 This means there’s both contouring to alleviate tension at the shoulders and lower back as well as plenty of lift to keep the spine in a healthy alignment.